solana-labs/solana/docs/src/implemented-proposals/validator-timestamp-oracle.md

 they are both monotonically increasing, and store the new slot and timestamp in the account.

-## Calculating Stake-Weighted Mean Timestamp {#calculating-stake-weighted-mean-timestamp}
+## Calculating Stake-Weighted Mean Timestamp

 In order to calculate the estimated timestamp for a particular block, a validator first needs to identify the most recently timestamped slot: